kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 Now for the promised example of eigenvalues at work---in a simplified real-life situation, modelling the weather.
 Let us assume that yesterday's weather influences the _probability_ of today's weather, and today's weather influences the _probability_ of tomorrow's weather.
 Each day's weather depends only on the previous day's weather, i.e., the weather has a "memory" of one day.

 To keep it simple, let us have only three weather states: sunny, cloudy, and rainy, with the stipulation that each day can only be _one_ of these three.
 Further, in our matrix, let the ordering be sunny, cloudy, and rainy, both left to right, and top to bottom.
-Then, the column headings represent _today's weather_ and the row headings represent _tomorrow's  weather._  We then have the [_state-transition matrix_][transition] or _Markov matrix_ $M$ given in equation (@eq:state):
+Then, the column headings represent _today's weather_ and the row headings represent _tomorrow's  weather._  We then have the [_state-transition matrix_][transition] or _Markov matrix_ $M$ given in +@eq:state:
 $$
 M = \begin{bmatrix}
 0.65 & 0.30 & 0.10\\